practicalli/spacemacs/navigating-code/code-folding-methods.md

 `SPC f e d` to open the `.spacemacs` file

-`/ dotspacemacs-folding-method` to find the code folding setting, `RTN` to end the search.
+`SPC s s dotspacemacs-folding-method` to find the code folding setting, `RTN` to end the search.

 Change the code folding method: `dotspacemacs-folding-method 'origami`